-- Accounts - 2.
-Physical Inventory (Provided using the Inventory Checklist template) - 3.
-Timesheets and Payslips/employee contracts - 4.
-Receipts for all equipment and consumables - 5.
+- i.
+Accounts - ii.
+Physical Inventory (Provided using the Inventory Checklist template) - iii.
+Timesheets and Payslips/employee contracts - iv.
+Receipts for all equipment and consumables - v.
 Bank statements for the Project Account

 The End of Project Audited Financial Report shall be submitted up to eight (8) weeks from the stipulated end of project date.